ADVERTISEMENT

 Network automation systems managing and optimizing network operations automatically.

-There are many common use cases for implementing Network Automation.
-Examples include: automatically steering traffic through the network, optimizing Quality of Service (QoS) for mission-critical applications, proactively planning for increased capacity needs, and rapidly mitigating incidents by rerouting traffic around failed components (such as a link).
+As can be seen, there are many typical use cases for which Network Automation is typically used.
+The most commonly referenced examples include routing all network traffic automatically throughout the network, optimizing Quality of Service (QoS) for business-critical applications, proactively planning for increasing capacity needs, and rapidly mitigating incidents by routing network traffic around failed components (e.g., a link).

-However, to successfully implement Network Automation, guardrails must be in place, including approval workflows for high-risk changes, staged rollouts, clear rollback plans, and robust auditing processes.
-While AI-Native Networks provide significant additional value and benefit from Network Automation, they also significantly increase the need for governance and testing.
+To successfully implement Network Automation, guardrails must be in place.
+Guardrails would include approval workflow for high-risk changes, staged rollout plans, rollback plans, and auditing processes.
+AI-Native Networks greatly enhance the benefits and value of Network Automation, but they create a greater need for Governance and Testing.

-When implemented correctly, Network Automation enables organizations to have their staff focus on network architecture and outcomes rather than day-to-day, repetitive tasks associated with network management.
-Additionally, Network Automation, combined with AI-Native Networks, provides a viable path to creating networks that operate more reliably, respond more quickly to issues, and require minimal daily human intervention.
+If an organization implements Network Automation properly, it will enable its staff to focus on developing its network architecture and outcomes rather than performing day-to-day, repetitive tasks in managing the organization’s network.
+Network Automation, when paired with AI-Native Networks, creates a viable way for organizations to develop networks that are more reliable, more responsive to issues, and require less daily human intervention.

 Adaptive Networks: Networks that adjust instantly to changing conditions.